5 Brilliant Freezer Hacks for Storing Your South Beach Diet FoodArticle posted in: South Beach Diet

 5. CUT BACK ON THE COLD STUFF

-If you find that your first diet food order contains too many frozen meals for the space you have, you can always customize your next order so that it includes more shakes and bars for breakfast and more grab-and-go items for lunch.
+If you find that your first diet food order contains too many frozen meals for the space you have, you can always customize your next order so that it includes more shelf-stable products like bars for breakfast and more grab-and-go items for lunch.
 Keep an eye out for emails announcing new diet foods!
 Helpful hint: In the Menu section, items with a snowflake symbol next to their name are frozen foods.